 There are also art, craft and design fairs from small town to large city.
-There are often booth fees, and unexpected expenses in this, but you gain a hugs amount of exposure to a very broad market.
+There are often booth fees, and unexpected expenses in this, but you gain a huge amount of exposure to a very broad market.
 You also get to keep all of what you sell.
 If you choose this route, be sure to register with each new state you plan to sell in.
 Each place has its own sales tax laws and you will need to pay sales tax to each new place.

 Take a look at this article on wholesale versus retail.
 This is a very important distinction.
 Also in this article, you will find an indication of some of the venues you might explore: craft fairs, galleries, trade shows, corporate representation etc.